ryanuber/sertify/README.md

 ----------------------------

 Generate input validation code in many languages based on YAML templates.
+We all write input validation functions.
+All the time.
+In all kinds of different languages.
+Every one of our implementations varies, making it hard for data passed between multiple applications written in different languages to validate in the same way.
+One validation test might pass in one program, but then when it is passed on to the next, it fails, creating a gauntlet of input validation functions that is very unpredictable.
+Ideally, you keep the input validation in the same place.
+But when you support multiple input methods (command line, via a REST interface, from a shared library, etc..), there comes a need to validate the same data in the same way, in different applications.

 This software is a weekend experiment.
 It might be useful, but defnitely needs more TLC.